-Application : Applied

-Explanation on application of the practice The Group outsources its internal audit functions to an independent professional service firm, JWC Consulting Sdn Bhd ("JWC") which provides our ARMC and our Board with reasonable assurance on the adequacy and integrity of the system of internal controls.
+Applied The Group outsources its internal audit functions to an independent professional service firm, JWC Consulting Sdn Bhd ("JWC") which provides our ARMC and our Board with reasonable assurance on the adequacy and integrity of the system of internal controls.
 JWC is independent of activities related to business operations and performs its duties in accordance with standards set by relevant professional bodies, namely Institute of Internal Auditors.
 The responsibilities of JWC include developing the annual audit plan, execution and reporting the audit results for the Group to ARMC.
 For such purposes, JWC prepares a detailed Annual Audit Plan in consultation with the Management for submission to the ARMC for approval.
 Subsequently, JWC carries out all activities to conduct the audits in accordance with the audit plan and thereafter reports its findings to ARMC.
-Further details on the Internal Audit function are available in the ARMC Report and Statement on Risk Management and Internal Control in the Annual Report 2019.
+Further details on the Internal Audit function are available in the ARMC Report and Statement on Risk Management and Internal Control in the Annual Report 2020. red to complete the columns below.

-Explanation for departure :

-Large companies are rec to complete the columns • red to complete the columns below.
 Non-large companies are encouraged elow.

-Measure :

-Timeframe :